-I designed a poster and booklet to inform readers about the PTP program and application with clarity, friendliness and excitement.
-The poster, hung in community centers, school campuses, art stores, and other public places, draws the attention of active community members and introduces the program.
+The poster, to be hung in community centers, school campuses, art stores, and other public places, draws the attention of active community members and to the new citywide initiative.

 Further information about the program's application process are enclosed in a booklet that can be picked up near the poster.
-The booklet orients the reader with background information on traffic safety, provides information about the program, and incites action.
-It includes organizational features such as timelines and checklists so as not to undermine the labor involved in the application process, but makes it approachable.
+The booklet orients the reader with background information on traffic safety, provides details about the program, and incites action.
+It includes organizational tools such as timelines and checklists so as not to undermine the labor involved in the application process, but makes the process approachable.

 Background & Framing

-I began exploring visually to see what styles might be fitting for such a project: hand drawn or digital? messy or clean?
-I wanted to create a wordmark for the program that evoked artistry, and also highlighted Pittsburgh's unique infrastructure.
-The resulting mark carries the bridge metaphor throughout the visual system as a symbol of hope to the future.
+I began exploring visuals and styles that might be fitting for such a movement.
+I wanted to create a wordmark for the program that evoked artistry, yet also highlighted Pittsburgh's unique attributes.
+The resulting wordmark features a bridge (a prominent landmark throughout the city) that is used across the system as a metaphor for progress and hope.

-I built process boards to study color and typography.
-I played with bright color palettes, and palettes that reflected the city of Pittsburgh.
-This resulted in a lot of clashing colors, so I decided to be less literal and opted for brighter, more whimsical color tones.
+During the visual development, I studied typography, art styles and colors, particularly bright or Pittsburgh-themed palettes.
+This resulted in a lot of clashing colors, so I decided to be less literal and simply opted for more whimsical tones.

 Content & Form

 For my concept, I was inspired by the uniquely abundant number of bridges in Pittsburgh's infrastructure.
-I wanted to portray the PTP program as metaphorically bridging the gap from the present to a desired future of safe and happy communities.
+I aimed to portray the PTP program as a metaphorical bridge from the present to a desirble and safe future.

 I also wanted a poster to serve as the first touchpoint, drawing interest and introducing the program in rec centers and around town.
-These are digital sketches that led to my final.
+These are digital sketches that led to my final design.

-- Crafting a tone and visual voice aimed at a broad audience
+- Crafting a tone and visual style that appeals to a broad audience